s5uishida/open5gs_epc_srsran_nearby_upf_sample_config/README.md

 # Open5GS EPC & srsRAN 4G with ZeroMQ UE / RAN Sample Configuration - Select nearby UPF(PGW-U) according to the connected eNodeB
-On 2023.05.05, Open5GS MME has a facility to select SMF(PGW-C) by TAC and e_CellID.
+On 2023.05.05, Open5GS MME has a function to select SMF(PGW-C) by TAC and e_CellID.
 Therefore I describe a very simple configuration that uses Open5GS and srsRAN 4G to select a nearby UPF(PGW-U) according to the connected eNodeB.

 ---